 If you’re struggling to keep a job and earn an income due to your chronic condition, here are some of the best work-at-home jobs for people with chronic illnesses.

-Blogging is a wonderful, flexible work-at-home career for people with chronic illnesses.
-It’s a great creative outlet, plus, you can share with others and improve their lives with your knowledge and experience.
+Blogging is a wonderful, flexible, work-at-home business for people with chronic illnesses.
+It’s a great creative outlet; plus, you can share practical wisdom with others and improve their lives with your knowledge and experience.

-Want some inspiration?
-Check out author and motivational blogger Jon Morrow, who has made millions despite having muscular dystrophy, chronic pain, multiple bouts of pneumonia and broken bones.
+Check out author and motivational blogger Jon Morrow, who has made millions despite having muscular dystrophy, chronic pain, multiple bouts of pneumonia, and broken bones.
 And on top of all that, he’s unable to move his body, except for his face.
-If he can do this, you can do this too!
+If he can do this, you can too!

-If you’ve got a way with words, but you’d like to publish on other sites or publications, there are many work-at-home opportunities for you!
-There are plenty of freelance writing opportunities online.
-Depending on your speed, skill, and experience, writers can earn anywhere from $12/hour to $100+/hour.
+If you’ve got a way with words but you don’t want to run a blog, consider contributing to other publications as a freelance writer.
+There are plenty of freelance writing gigs online, and depending on your speed, skill, and experience, writers can earn anywhere from $12 per hour to over $100 per hour!

 With so many writers online, the proofreading industry is booming as well.
 If you’ve got a keen eye for catching mistakes and grammatical errors, proofreading might be the job for you.

 To learn more about becoming a proofreader, you can check out the free Proofread Anywhere webinar to learn the basics and the scope of the proofreading profession.
 This course will assist you by providing the proofreading tools you’ll need to get started, as well as detailing the process of finding clients.

 Fast typists with excellent listening skills may be interested in transcription as a work-at-home job.
 With automation and digitization, the field of transcription has changed, but there is still plenty of viable work for those interested in transcribing speech to text.

 If you’re interested in transcription, the three main types are: